LogicalOverflow/MasterStats/README.md

 the sum of all champion mastery scores as well as a distribution of chests granted and champions played are also provided.

-This project runs on a tomcat server using the wicket framework for the web interface and storing the data in an AWS DynamoDB.
+This project runs on a tomcat (Version 8.0.33) server using the wicket framework for the web interface and storing the data in an AWS DynamoDB.
 Maven is used as build system.
+The live demo is deployed using AWS Beanstalk.

 # Getting started
 First of all you need to create the 5 DynamoDB tables: